anjy-07/GoogleSignIn_Flutter/google/README.md

 Medium tutorial: Flutter Google SignIn Firebase Authentication

 # Note
-First complete all the steps to register your app on Firebase, then clone this project and all your google-services,json file.
+First complete all the steps to register your app on Firebase, then clone this project and add your google-services.json file.
 ## Getting Started

 This project is a starting point for a Flutter application.